 JK Rowling’s writing advice won’t just show you how to write and publish a book, they’ll also keep you motivated when you don’t wanna write – or think you can’t write!
 These writing tips will keep you motivated for the long haul.

-“It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends,” she says.
+“It takes a great deal of courage to stand up to your enemies, but even more to stand up to your friends,” says J.K.
+Rowling.

 Advice From JK Rowling on Writing and Publishing a Book